ISAITB/docs-services/source/validation/index.rst

     }

 The metadata set for a validation service (identifier, name, version and operation) are not used in practice.
 The only important information that needs to be defined are the input parameters.
-In the above example these are created by calling a custom ``createParameter`` method.
+In the above example these are created by calling a custom ``createParameter()`` method.
 See :ref:`common__documenting_input_output` for full details on how these parameters need to be defined.

+.. index:: TAR
+.. index:: validate
 .. _validation__operations__validate:

 validate
 ~~~~~~~~

 The ``validate`` operation is used to carry out the validation that this service is meant to perform.
-Implementation of the validation logic is
+The specific validation logic is
-entirely domain-specific, however all ``validate`` methods follow a common sequence of steps:
+entirely domain-specific, however all ``validate`` implementations follow a common sequence of steps:

   #.
 Verify the received inputs to ensure validation can proceed.
   #.
 Extract the values of the inputs.